Affiliations and Designations

-Associate Director of Professional Education Eric Money and Research Associate Bill Slocumb are NC State’s EIP co-representatives, serving as liaisons with Esri.
+Associate Director of Educational Innovation Eric Money and Research Associate Bill Slocumb are NC State’s EIP co-representatives, serving as liaisons with Esri.
 Contact them with questions or to learn more.

 EIP Student of the Year Competition

 Each year, the Center for Geospatial Analytics can name an EIP Student of the Year and nominate that student for the international competition across all EIP institutions.
 The NC State award comes with a $500 prize, a certificate of award and free Esri Press book.
 In addition, each winner’s name will be engraved on a plaque that resides at the Center for Geospatial Analytics.
 Winners of the international competition receive free travel and lodging for the Esri User Conference and its associated Education Summit in San Diego, CA.